ARMmbed/mbed-os-5-docs/docs/tutorials/how_to_document.md

 API documentation tells you what you need to know to use a library or work with a program.
 It details functions, classes, return types and more.

-In mbed, API documentation for programs and libraries is fully supported both within the mbed Online Compiler and in the code listings on the public site.
+In Arm Mbed, API documentation for programs and libraries is fully supported both within the Arm Mbed Online Compiler and in the code listings on the public site.

-### Browsing API documentation from within the mbed Compiler
+### Browsing API documentation from within the Arm Mbed Online Compiler

 <span class="images">![](images/docs_in_library_1.png)![](images/docs_in_library_2.png)</span>